 Makgeolli tastes best when it’s rustic!

 Many people describe our brandas “hip,” but we often find ourselves hoping that people would see usas “old-fashioned” rather than “hip .”
-We ask ourselves, “Whycan’t we be old-fashioned?” and“Isn’t that old-fashionedcharm part of what makes makgeolli so appealing?”
+We ask ourselves, “Whycan’t we be old-fashioned?” and“Isn’t that old-fashionedvibe part of what makes makgeolli so appealing?”

-While the results of Wadiz campaign were good, the truth is that even better opportunities came our way after the campaign ended.
-Being able to highlight the success we achievedWadizallowed us to introduce our brand in a way that really made an impact.
+While the results of Wadiz campaign were good, we actually saw even more great opportunities come our way after the campaign ended.
+Being able to highlight our successWadizallowed us to introduce our brand in a way that really made an impact.

 Go toWadiz